BHARATH-V-P/Ordinal-Regression-Analysis-of-highly-imbalanced-Wine-Quality-Dataset/README.md

    wine_test.csv or adjust the script accordingly.
 3. Open the Jupyter Notebook: jupyter notebook "WINE_ORDINAL_REG_final.ipynb" The script will:
-   -Preprocess the raw data
+   - Preprocess the raw data
-   -Perform relevant EDA to compensate for the absence of minimum variabaility pretaining to certain classes and the heavy imabalance observed in the dataset.
+   - Perform relevant EDA to compensate for the absence of minimum variabaility pretaining to certain classes and the heavy imabalance observed in the dataset.
-   -Train and evaluate models
+   - Train and evaluate models
-   -Perform neccessary feature engineering and feature seleciton using RFECV -Perform Hyperparameter tuning to try and improve model performance -Prioritize feature  importance for individual models -Keep track of specific KPI metrics such as precision_recall curve and rov_curves to understand model behavior for specific preprocessed datasets
+   - Perform neccessary feature engineering and feature seleciton using RFECV
+   - Perform Hyperparameter tuning to try and improve model performance
+   - Prioritize feature  importance for individual models
+   - Keep track of specific KPI metrics such as precision_recall curve and rov_curves to understand model behavior for specific preprocessed datasets
 5. Review the results:
    Evaluation Metrics: Found in results/evaluation_metrics.txt
    Predictions: Found in results/predictions.csv